 The New Senior Secured Credit Facilities require us to comply with customary affirmative, negative and financial covenants.
 The New Senior Secured Credit Facilities requires that we maintain a minimum interest coverage ratio and a maximum total debt to EBITDA (earnings before income taxes, depreciation expense and amortization), or leverage ratio.
 The interest coverage ratio covenant requires that the ratio of our EBITDA for the preceding four fiscal quarters to our consolidated total interest expense for such period shall not be less than a specified ratio for each fiscal quarter beginning with the fourth fiscal quarter of 2009.
 This ratio is 2.50 to 1 for the fourth fiscal quarter of 2009 and will increase over time until it reaches 3.25 to 1 for the third fiscal quarter of 2011 and thereafter.
-The leverage ratio covenant requires that the ratio of our EBITDA for the preceding four fiscal quarter beginning with the fourth fiscal quarter of 2009.
+The leverage ratio covenant requires that the ratio of our total debt to our EBITDA for the preceding four fiscal quarters will not be more than a specified ratio for each fiscal quarter beginning with the fourth fiscal quarter of 2009.
 This ratio is 4.50 to 1 for the fourth fiscal quarter of 2009 and will decline over time until it reaches 3.75 to 1 for the second fiscal quarter of 2011 and thereafter.
 The method of calculating all of the components used in the covenants is included in the New Senior Secured Credit Facilities.